[Last updated: 20 January 2018]

 Jauhar was an act of self immolation where women jumped to death in a huge fire bowl, known as Jauhar Kund.
 This was much on the lines of Sati, but Jauhar was practiced only by Rajput women.

 In times of wars, while hundreds of Rajput men lost their lives, the women were treated like trophies by the invaders.
 Rajput women preferred death over being captured for harem.

-The practice of Jauhar was especially prominent when the Mughal rulers invaded Chittor.
-If legends are to be believed, the Rajputs had little trust that the Mughals would respectfully cremate them after death.
-The women decided to burn themselves instead of burial as per Mughal practice.
+The practice of Jauhar was especially prominent when the Muslim rulers invaded Chittor.
+If legends are to be believed, the Rajputs had little trust that the Muslim rulers would respectfully cremate them after death.
+The women decided to burn themselves instead of burial.
 The Chittorgarh fort has witnessed three Jauhars between 1303 and 1568.

 Fields that were once a battle ground in Chittorgarh

 Importance of Chittorgarh for Invaders

 As the capital of the Mewar dynasty, invaders always eyed Chittorgarh.
 The fort was among India’s largest and conquering it made it easier to rule other forts.
 Chittorgarh was strategically located between the Delhi sultanate and Surat, the trade capital.
 Invading and gaining access to Chittorgarh would invariably help in strengthening their rule.